 Katherine Johnson calculated trajectories, launch windows and emergency return paths for both Alan Shepherd and John Glenn.
 She also worked out the rendezvous paths of the command and lunar modules for the Apollo moon landings.
 Despite this, before the book and film about her life, she was unknown to the public.

 That seems to be a pattern with female scientists.
-In an earlier story, we talked about woman astronomer Henrietta Leavitt.
+In an earlier story, we talked about Henrietta Leavitt.
 She was also a “computer”.
 Leavitt worked at the Harvard Observatory.
 She discovered the relationship between the luminosity and the period of Cepheid variable stars.
 This is a big deal because it allows astronomers to calculate the distance to faraway stars and galaxies.
 Without her formula, Edwin Hubble would not have discovered that there were other galaxies in the universe.
 Yet, like Katherine Johnson, nobody but a handful of space fans knows about her.

 Our story today is about another unsung hero in the story of cosmology.
 Her name is Cecilia Payne.
 She grew up in England and went to Cambridge.
 She decided to become an astronomer after attending a lecture by Arthur Eddington.
 He described his famous expedition to watch the solar eclipse on the African island of Principe.
 His work proved Einstein’s Special Theory of Relativity.
 Despite completing her studies in physics, Cambridge did not award degrees to women at that time.

-She realized that she would never find work as a woman astronomer in England, so she found a position at Harvard through networking.
+She realized that she would never find work as an astronomer in England, so she found a position at Harvard through networking.
 In contrast to Cambridge, Harvard had a fellowship to encourage women to study at the observatory.
 She wrote a doctoral dissertation in 1925.
 She called it Stellar Atmospheres; a Contribution to the Observational Study of High Temperature in the Reversing Layers of Stars.
 It’s been called “the most brilliant PhD thesis ever written in astronomy”.
 Or, perhaps we should call it the most brilliant thesis the public has never heard of.

 In Payne’s day, scientists believed that the sun and stars consisted of the same elements as the earth.
 The difference, in their minds, was that the sun was so much hotter.
 They thought that If the earth was heated to the same temperature, it would act like the sun.
 We can tell what objects consist of by looking at their spectrum, like the lines of colours we see with a prism.
 When we look at a star or a planet, the lines in their spectra show patterns that tell us the elements they contain.